 Not the best timing to enjoy many things in Japan due to Covid-19, but what sort of things you like or would like to do in Japan?

 I used to go Grocery Shopping for non-japanese products.
 This is a market in Ueno.
 It’s just like the wet markets in Singapore and with most people here speaking Chinese, almost sounds like it too!
-The photo of me holding a claypot of preserved vegetable, this is one of my favourite condiments so I was super excited when I found it here in Japan!
+The photo of me holding a clay pot of preserved vegetables, this is one of my favorite condiments so I was super excited when I found it here in Japan!
 I enjoy taking road trips and exploring the outdoors (when I’m not gaming).
 Japan has such an amazing landscape, so I can’t wait to explore more of Japan’s countryside with my family! 🏔👪

 We all had some problems with the language barrier at the beginning, leading to comic situations or misunderstandings… But finally people always tried to help and somehow communication finally happened.
 Can you tell me the most difficult or annoying things for you in Japan?

-Renting in Japan is possibly one of the most difficult things compare to the other countries I’ve lived in.
-Not only are landlords not welcoming to foreigners, the concepts behind “key money” and things like that makes renting or changing rental properties prohibitively expensive.
+Renting in Japan is possibly one of the most difficult things compared to the other countries I’ve lived in.
+Not only are landlords not welcoming to foreigners, but the concepts behind “key money” and things like that also make renting or changing rental properties prohibitively expensive.
 Also all the manual paperwork….so….much…paperwork 😫

 One of THE most 面倒くさい (inconvenient; bothersome; too much trouble, a pain) things ever about Japan for me is finding an apartment!
 Once I did that ONCE, I never want to move again here in Tokyo.
 It’s so hard to find a place, super expensive to move in, and many real-estate places also don’t trust foreigners.
 They say things like “you cannot cook your country’s food in the apartment” but the joke’s on them though–Australia is made up of a million different cultures and foods, so I can always find something to cook… 🤬 Another thing I really can’t handle in Japan is DRIVING… The streets are too narrow and I feel like I will hit people, so I sold my car and I got a road bike.
 I’m more fit… but also infinitely more sunburnt.
 I guess it’s a tradeoff? 🤣